jeffboichuk/ice-marketing/generating-market-intelligence.md

     - After signing into Blackboard, submit your answers to [this folder][discussion-questions-submission]
 - [Midterm Presentation Agenda][]
-    - Add your first name, last name, and computing ID to to the agenda in order to secure a three-minute time slot for your presentation
+    - Add your first name, last name, and computing ID to the agenda in order to secure a three-minute time slot for your presentation
     - Leave your presentation title blank for now

 ## Assignments Made {-}